-- Community Dietitian: Along with individuals, groups are counseled by community dietitians.
-Nutritional practices are created to promote health and prevent disease.
+- Community Dietitian: Community dietitians work with groups of people to develop nutritional practices that promote health and prevent disease.

 - Consultant Dietitian: Healthcare facilities and private practices contract out consultant dietitians.
-Nutrition screenings are conducted, then advice is supplied by consultant dietitians on diet concerns, such as cholesterol levels and weight management.
+Consultant dietitians conduct nutrition screenings and then provide advice to clients about topics such as cholesterol levels and weight management.

-- Management Dietitian: Management dietitians monitor larger groups like prisons, healthcare facilities, schools, and company cafeterias.
-Food service workers and other dietitians are hired, trained, and instructed by a management dietitian while also preparing budgets for food, supplies, and equipment, enforcing safety and sanitary regulations, and preparing reports and records.
+- Management Dietitian: Management dietitians hire, train and instruct food service workers and other dietitians in settings like prisons, healthcare facilities, schools, and company cafeterias.
+They also prepare budgets for food, supplies, and equipment, enforce safety and sanitation regulations, and prepare reports and records.